panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 The sole purpose of `import { myFunc } from 'myModule'` is to import `myFunc` component, and nothing more.
 The module-level scope of `myModule` should only define classes, functions, or variables with light content.

-How many functions or classes a component should have, and how do these components should relative to each one?
+How many functions or classes a component should have, and how do these components should relate to each one?
 Favor modules of high cohesion: its components should be closely related and perform a common task.

 Long relative paths containing many parent folders `../` are difficult to understand.
 Refactor them to absolute paths.